locojk/DataStructures-Algorithms/README.md

 A5: Using Huffman coding to encode and decode text.

-A6: Including (1) Using hashmap with the username as key and the password as value to create a login system
+A6: Including (1) Using hashmap with the username as key and the password as value to create a login system.

               (2) Using Topological Sorting to list the vertices with increasing values of topnum.